DeanHristov/movie-app/README.md

 # Movie app

 The main purpose of this project just shows you my professions skills and кnowledge in this stack of technologies.
-The project including modern tools like Babeljs.io](https://babeljs.io/) and [webpack](https://webpack.js.org/) also some of the most usages JS technologies such as React/Redux/ES6+ and SCSS.
+The project including modern tools like [Babeljs.io](https://babeljs.io/) and [webpack](https://webpack.js.org/) also some of the most usages JS technologies such as React/Redux/ES6+ and SCSS.
 So, the app uses external API for listing/searching and etc. items provided by [The Movie Database (TMDb)](https://www.themoviedb.org).

 # Getting started
-Before you run the project you must create a new **.env** file in the same place where is stored **package.json** file.
+Before you run the project you must update the **.env** file where is stored (the same place where is stored **package.json**).
-The file has three keys, that are needed to app:
+The file has a couple of keys, that needed to be added:

 Tasks      | Description
 -----------|---------------------------------------------------------------------------------------